phundament/app/docs/51-fig.md

     cp ./environments/_docker/fig.yml .
     cp ./environments/_docker/.env .

-You may edit `./.env` file to set environment parameters, like the application name.
+You may edit `fig.yml` file to update environment parameters, like the application name.

+> Note: Entries in `.env` file do *not* overwrite existing values from `fig.yml` by default.

+To initialize your application run the following commands once:

 > Note: If you are developing on OS X, make sure your host-vm is running (`boot2docker start`).

-To initialize your application run the following commands once:

     fig run backend ./init --env=Dotenv --overwrite=n && composer install --prefer-dist fig run backend ./yii app/setup